 Our state currently lacks a dedicated funding mechanism for the conservation for priority lands, the stewardship of state parks and wildlife management areas, and the support of local parks and preserves – the Georgia Outdoor Stewardship Act (GOSA) seeks to change that.

 In March, during the 2017 Legislative Session, the Georgia House of Representatives unanimously approved House Bill 332, GOSA.
 The legislation proposes that up to .4% of existing state sales tax collections be dedicated to the protection of the state’s water, wildlife and quality of life!

 Georgia Outdoor Stewardship Act seeks to:

-- Dedicate 75% of all tax revenue collected annually from the sale of outdoor recreation equipment for the purpose of the protection and preservation of conservation land.
+- Dedicate up to .4% of existing state sales tax collections for the purpose of the protection and preservation of conservation land;

 To allow for the dedicated allocation of tax revenue, the Constitution of Georgia would first have to be amended and the Georgia Outdoor Stewardship Act would seek to accomplish this through the creation of a ballot initiative presented to Georgia voters during the fall 2018 election cycle.
 House Resolution 238 introduces this ballot initiative.